-- In Microsoft SQL Server Management Studio, in the compliance database, insert a new row into the into BatchProcessTypeLimit table, with a unique Name and the upper limit set as the Max Tasks value, noting the BatchProcessTypeLimitID created for this record. - For details, see FlexNet Manager Suite Schema Reference PDF, available through the title page of online help. - 2.
+- In Microsoft SQL Server Management Studio, in the compliance database, insert a new row into the into BatchProcessTypeLimit table, with a unique Name and the upper limit set as the Max Tasks value, noting the BatchProcessTypeLimitID created for this record. - For details, see FlexNet Manager Suite Schema Reference. - 2.
 Update the BatchProcessType table, selecting the row with the appropriate TypeName for the task in question, and inserting the BatchProcessTypeLimitID value into the column of the same name for that row. - 3.
 Repeat the last step for any other task types that should participate in the same limit.